-Cross-Campus Support
+Cross-Campus Support (LST)

-At various times, there may be personnel who provide support across both campuses who are not members of the Latin Support Team.
-Some of these roles may be limited to a finite period.
+At various times, there may be personnel who provide support across both campuses who are members of the Latin Support Team.
+Some of these roles may be limited to a period of time.
 Others may be ongoing.
-Roles with cross-campus support for the 2023-2024 school year include the Director of Development, the Director of Data Management, the Director of Athletics, the Director of Integrated Services, the Data and Compliance Manager, the Human Resources Manager, and the Business Manager.
+Roles with cross-campus support for the 2024-2025 school year include personnel in External Affairs, Operations, Finance, Athletics, and Development.